Velsipity

 A vision problem called macular edema.
 Your healthcare provider should test your vision around the time you start taking this medicine or at any time you notice vision changes during your treatment with this medicine.
 Call your healthcare provider right away if you have any of the following symptoms:

 Types of skin cancer.
-Certain types of skin cancer have happened with medicines in the same class as Velsipity.
-Limit the amount of time you spend in sunlight and ultraviolet (UV) light while taking this medicine.
+Certain types of skin cancer, including basal cell carcinoma, squamous cell carcinoma, and melanoma, have been reported with S1P receptor modulators, including Velsipity.
+Limit the time you spend in sunlight and ultraviolet (UV) light while taking this medicine.
 Wear protective clothing and use sunscreen with a high sun protection factor.
 Tell your healthcare provider if you have any changes in the appearance of your skin.

 Swelling and narrowing of the blood vessels in your brain.
 A condition called Posterior Reversible Encephalopathy Syndrome (PRES) has happened with drugs in the same class.
 Symptoms of PRES usually get better when you discontinue treatment.
 If not treated, PRES may cause a stroke.
 Call your healthcare provider right away if you have any of the following symptoms: